 As the seasons start changing and the weather begins to cool, oversized cozy sweaters find their way out of the closet and comfort food cravings kick in.
 We huddle over warm stoves stirring pots of stew, layering lasagnas and dolloping cookie dough both into our mouths and onto baking sheets.
 Although I can’t resist a nibble of homemade cookie dough, there is one other recipe I find myself craving time and time again.

-STUFFED CABBAGE ROLLS AND CAJUN CUISINE
+WHAT ARE STUFFED CABBAGE ROLLS ?

 This recipe is as pure and comforting as they come.
 That warm bellied feeling that comes with each bite is something I look forward to every time I make these rolls.